Mango0x45/mmv/README.md

 The `mmv` utility is a command-line tool to help you easily and safely perform complex file moves and -renamings.
-Unlike basically all file renaming tools I have seen online, this utility does lot limit you to using specific built-in functions which offer only part of the functionality one might need.
+Unlike basically all file renaming tools I have seen online, this utility does not limit you to using specific built-in functions which offer only part of the functionality one might need.
 This utility also tries to be as safe as possible — you would be amazed at how many file renaming tools lose your data when you try something as simple as swapping